Download the PDF of the datasheet here: 2023 Triangle Bird Count Datasheet

 - Turn and face a different direction about every 1 minute, or you will miss birds behind you.
 Even if you count mostly by ear, this will help you pick up quieter birds.

-Supplemental Observations: Birds detected by other observers in the group, detected outside the 5-minute window, or detected during your transit between sites, should be recorded in the Supplemental Observations Data Sheet.
-It is only necessary to record on this sheet those species that were not observed already during the Point Count for that site.
+Supplemental Observations: Birds detected by other observers in the group, detected outside the 10-minute window, or detected during your transit between sites, should be recorded in the notes section.
+It is only necessary to record those species that were not observed already during the Point Count for that site.

 Rare or Unusual Birds: Any reports of rare species in the Triangle region or unusual in the area being surveyed should be supported by including some details of the observation in the “Notes” section.
 Include all features you used to determine ID.